scottlee/repo-safety-net/README.md

 **This repository is comprised of two pieces:**

 1. A WordPress plugin that creates an endpoint (example.com/repo-status/) for advertising a project repository status.
-2. A pair of Bash scripts.
-One for installing a Git pre-commit hook.
-And the other is the pre-commit hook itself.
+2. A trio of Bash scripts that are installed as various Git hooks.

 ## Installation (Client)